-Our higher purpose is to make life better for people.
+Our higher purpose is to make life better for people by delivering water for life.
 That means we improve key moments in people's lives.

-Eli Whitney II, the man who organized the New Haven Water Company (NHWC) - our predecessor - in 1849, had a similar purpose.
-More than 170 years later, Whitney's vision lives on in every aspect of today's RWA, which succeeded the NHWC in 1980.
+Eli Whitney II, who organized the New Haven Water Company (NHWC) - our predecessor - in 1849, had a similar purpose.
+Now, as we mark our 175th anniversary, Whitney's vision lives on in every aspect of today's RWA, which succeeded the NHWC in 1980.
 Our purpose is what drives us to work consciously, innovate for the greater good and continuously improve for all our stakeholders.

-45,000,000 Gallons of Water a Day
+43,680,000 Gallons of Water a Day

-430,953 Consumers
+430,601 Consumers